Islamic socialism: Afghanistan, 1960s-1990s

 Although it was Marxist, the People's Democratic Party of Afghanistan (which took power after the country's Saur Revolution) started utilising rhetoric stressing similarities between socialism and Islam after its reforms provoked opposition from religious conservatives and landowners.
-Nur Muhammad Taraki's, first president of the Democratic Republic of Afghanistan, most acute dilemma was establishing a party line on Islam, balancing respect for its principles with Marxist–Leninist ideals.
+Nur Muhammad Taraki's, the first president of the Democratic Republic of Afghanistan, most acute dilemma was establishing a party line on Islam, balancing respect for its principles with Marxist–Leninist ideals.
 Despite leading Ramadan prayers and making conciliatory speeches, Article I of a secret PDPA constitution affirmed the party's belief in Marxist–Leninist ideals.
 Taraki aimed to reconcile this with Islam by proposing a "progressive, modern, pure Islam," free from "bad traditions, superstition and erroneous belief."
-This indicated Taraki’s effort to merge Islamic values with socialist principles, reflecting a form of Islamic socialism, although it faced backlash from the Islamic clergy and the rural population.
+This indicated Taraki's effort to merge Islamic values with socialist principles, reflecting a form of Islamic socialism, although it faced backlash from the Islamic clergy and the rural population.

 Somalia, 1970s

 Siad Barre c.
 1969, the longest serving head of state of the Somali Democratic Republic.

 The Somali Revolutionary Socialist Party (SRSP) was created by the military regime of Siad Barre in the Somali Democratic Republic under Soviet guidance in 1976 as an attempt to reconcile the official state ideology with the official state religion by adapting Marxist–Leninist precepts to local circumstances.
 Emphasis was placed on the Muslim principles of social progress, equality and justice, which the government argued formed the core of scientific socialism and its own accent on self-sufficiency, public participation and popular control as well as direct ownership of the means of production.
 As part of Barre's socialist policies, major industries and farms were nationalized, including banks, insurance companies and oil distribution farms.
 While the SRSP encouraged private investment on a limited scale, the administration still considered itself to be essentially socialist.